 Tuscany covers an extensive area of almost 9000 square miles in central Italy.
 Our Experience week focuses on the famous wine region of Chianti, located between Florence and Siena.
 Chianti is absolutely beautiful!
 You’ll find it surprisingly rural… very hilly and very green… filled with vineyards, olive trees, and forests… dotted with ancient villages… guarded by medieval castles… surrounded by incredible views.
 The Chianti wines are outstanding, the food is exceptional, and the people are very welcoming.
-We’ve been spending time in Tuscany for over ten years and hosted Chianti Experience groups in 2011, 2012 and 2014.
+We’ve been spending time in Tuscany for over 15 years and hosted Chianti Experience groups here since 2011.
 We’ve made such wonderful friends and always look forward to our return.

 The Chianti Experience is based in Castellina in Chianti, an area with a history dating back to the Etruscans in the 7th century BC.
 Today Castellina is one of the most important Chianti wine villages with a population of about 2800 people.
-Located on the Via Chiantigiana that winds through the countryside between Florence and Siena, the village has restaurants, cafes and wine bars; a pharmacy; small food shops; a post office and ATMs; ceramics shops; and one of the best gelato shops in the region.
+Located on the Via Chiantigiana that winds through the countryside between Florence and Siena, the village has restaurants, cafes and wine bars; a pharmacy; small food shops; art galleries; a post office and ATMs; a variety of specialty shops; and one of the best gelato shops in the region.

 Our accommodations are in a 17-room former palace in the village center of Castellina.
 It’s the perfect environment for a relaxing week in Tuscany, set on the edge of the vineyards with beautiful views of the countryside from the terraces and swimming pool.

 The Chianti Experience will follow the same approach as our other Experience trips, including a variety of special activities and experiences:

 - A walking tour of Castellina to learn more about its history and life in the village today.

-- Visits to the nearby Chianti wine towns of Greve and Radda and the small hilltop villages of Panzano, Volpaia and Montefioralle.
+- Visits to the nearby Chianti wine towns of Greve and Radda and the small hilltop villages of Panzano, Volpaia and San Donato in Poggio.